rookiehpc/rookiehpc.github.io/README.md

 # Welcome to the RookieHPC website v2 #

-This repository contains the source code of the [Github Page website](https://rookiehpc.github.io) meant to replace the [RookieHPC website](https://www.rookiehpc.com) eventually for reasons that will be given in minute.
+If you are here, you certainly already know the [RookieHPC website](https://rookiehpc.com).
+Its design and architectures raise certain challenges so a different version of the website is being developed as a GitHub Pages website and you are currently in its repository :) The source code you see in this repository produces the website accessible at https://rookiehpc.github.io.
+When complete, there will be a seamless transition from the URL https://www.rookiehpc.com to point to the GitHub Pages version.

-So far, you will see that only a handful of MPI entries are covered, this is normal; it is a work in progress.
-For now, the focus is on porting the different components and features of the original website as it must be entirely rewritten and redesigned from PhP / SQL / JavaScript to JavaScript-only.
-Once the support will be complete, a second phase consisting in moving all the content from the original website to the Github Pages version will begin.
-Until then, the original website will remain as the online source so absolutely no disruption to the users.
+This is clearly a work in progress; you will see that only a handful of MPI entries are covered so far.
+This is normal as the focus is currently on porting and rewriting the different components and features of the original website onto this version.
+Among other things, it must be entirely rewritten and redesigned from PhP / SQL / JavaScript to JavaScript-only for instance.
+Once the support will be complete, a second phase will begin; consisting in moving all the content from the original website to the Github Pages version will begin.
+Until the GitHub Pages version is fully functional, the original website will remain in place as the online source so that there is absolutely no disruption to the users :)

-Only when the Github Pages version will be complete will the switch be made and the URL www.rookiehpc.com point to the [Github Page version](https://rookiehpc.github.io).

 ## 1) Migration to Github Pages ##